hackclub/putting-the-you-in-cpu/README.md

 #define BINPRM_BUF_SIZE 256
 ```

-> What's the `uapi` in this path?
+So, the kernel loads the opening 256 bytes of the executed file into this memory buffer.

+> **Aside: what's a UAPI?**
+>
+> You might notice that the above code's path contains `/uapi/`.
 Why isn't the length defined in the same file as the `linux_binprm` struct, `include/linux/binfmts.h`?
 >
-> UAPI stands for "userspace API In this case, it means someone decided that the length of the buffer should be part of the kernel's public API.
+> UAPI stands for "userspace API."
+In this case, it means someone decided that the length of the buffer should be part of the kernel's public API.
 In theory, everything UAPI is exposed to userland, and everything non-UAPI is private to kernel code.
 >
 > Kernel and user space code originally coexisted in one jumbled mass.
 In 2012, UAPI code was [refactored into a separate directory](https://lwn.net/Articles/507794/) as an attempt to improve maintainability.

-So, the kernel loads the opening 256 bytes of the executed file into this memory buffer.

 #### Step 2: Binfmts